aissam-out/prisoner-s-dilemma/README.md

 - Documentation about each strategy
 - The possibility to include/exclude these additions
 - The possibility to customize the number of iterations and strategies

+## How to use

+To use this code, just clone/download this repository, then run `# python `